bernie-developer/bernie-developer/README.md

-Hi there, I’m @bernie-developer  🤝
+Hi there, I’m a developer  🤝

 About me:

-- I’m interested in 👨‍💻  Development, 💻  Technology, AI and :electron:	 Science
+- I’m interested in 👨‍💻 Development, 💻  Tech, AI and :electron: Science
 - I’m currently learning AWS and Laravel
 - I’m looking to collaborate on:
     - :desktop_computer: PHP
-    - :us: :es: :netherlands: Web Translations,
-    - :sun_behind_small_cloud: Weather
-    - 🗺️ Geo related things

 <!---
 bernie-developer/bernie-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.